jdx/mise/docs/configuration.md

 ### `RTX_SYSTEM_DIR`

-Default: `/etc/rtx`
+Default: `/etc/mise`

-This is the directory where rtx stores system-wide configuration.
+This is the directory where mise stores system-wide configuration.

 ### `RTX_CONFIG_FILE`

-Default: `$RTX_CONFIG_DIR/config.toml` (Usually ~/.config/rtx/config.toml)
+Default: `$RTX_CONFIG_DIR/config.toml` (Usually ~/.config/mise/config.toml)

 This is the path to the config file.

 ### `RTX_DEFAULT_TOOL_VERSIONS_FILENAME`

-Set to something other than ".tool-versions" to have rtx look for `.tool-versions` files but with a different name.
+Set to something other than ".tool-versions" to have mise look for `.tool-versions` files but with a different name.

 ### `RTX_DEFAULT_CONFIG_FILENAME`

-Set to something other than `.rtx.toml` to have rtx look for `.rtx.toml` config files with a different name.
+Set to something other than `.mise.toml` to have mise look for `.mise.toml` config files with a different name.

 ### `RTX_ENV`

-Enables environment-specific config files such as `.rtx.development.toml`.
+Enables environment-specific config files such as `.mise.development.toml`.
 Use this for different env vars or different tool versions in development/staging/production environments.
 See [Profiles](/profiles) for more on how